mcmullarkey/duncd-on-analysis/README.md

-# My Analysis of the Dunc'd On Basketball Podcast
+# Analyses of the Dunc'd On Basketball Podcast

 ## A demo of the production app predicting the best episodes